Now that the colder months are upon us, it’s time to be proactive with our nutrition for the best immune system defence.

-Unfortunately it’s not only food you need to watch out for, being dehydrated can also contribute to a compromised immune system.
-During the colder months it’s easy to forget to drink but it’s just as important.
+Unfortunately, it’s not only food you need to watch out for as being dehydrated can also contribute to a compromised immune system.
+During the colder months, it’s easy to forget to drink but it’s just as important.
 One of the front line defences of the immune system is immune proteins in our saliva.
 When we’re dehydrated, the levels of these proteins decreases, meaning our initial defence to bacteria entering through the mouth is also decreased1,2.
 So don’t wait to feel thirsty before you drink up, carry a water bottle with you (everywhere!) and keep sipping throughout the day.

 (1) Burke, L., & Deakin, V. (2015).
 Clinical Sports Nutrition (5th ed.).
 North Ryde, NSW: McGraw-Hill.